Abraham Lincoln Employed

 Learn more about Lincoln's youth and work in Indiana.

-Visit the Indiana History Blog to learn about "the boy, the man, and the myth."
+Listen to the Talking Hoosier History podcast to learn more about "the boy, the man, and the myth."

 Lincoln (1809-1865) lived northwest of here 1816-1830.
 Worked circa 1825 as hired hand for James Taylor.
 William Herndon, a Lincoln biographer, wrote that Lincoln told him it "was the roughest work a young man could be made to do."
 He butchered, did farm tasks, and operated Taylor's ferry across Anderson River, a key Ohio River transportation link.